artgrtmnk/Ruby-Selenium-RestClient-BDD/README.md

 ### Running tests
 1. You can start whole test suite with `bundle exec cucumber`
 2. As well, you can start it separately with `bundle exec cucumber features/***.feature`.
 You need to specify feature file name instead of `***`.
+3. Also, you can start prefered features, using `bundle exec cucumber --tag @***`.
+Instead of *** you need to specify a tag.
+List of available tags: api, rest, gql, ui.

+### After test
+- Framework creates allure reports, that located in `allure-results` folder.
+- You can open the HTML report after test using `allure serve allure-results` command via terminal in the project's root folder.
+- **Note: Allure folder would be cleared within the next test run.**

+### Post scriptum
+**_Antipattern was used in this sample framework: Test scenarios from API feature files are running sequentially, just because that's a sample.
+Never do it in a real project.
+Each test scenario should be independent and all of the pre-conditions should be done within the Given steps!_**